Answer · Behavioral risk

 Practical setup

-For a trader whose primary failure mode is revenge trading: install Meridian as the behavioral layer in NinjaTrader 8; let the adaptive baseline accumulate at least two weeks of normal sessions so the Revenge Entry signal has a calibrated reference; then configure Guard with Consecutive Losses paired to the Acknowledge response level after two losses, the Countdown response level after three, and the Disconnect response level after four.
+For any NinjaTrader 8 trader who wants this protection — revenge is just one of the seven signals it catches: install Meridian as your complete risk manager; let the adaptive baseline accumulate around 30 normal sessions so the Revenge Entry signal has a calibrated reference; then configure Guard with Consecutive Losses paired to the Acknowledge response level after two losses, the Trading Pause response level after three, and the Disconnect response level after four.
 Enable the password lock with a password that is not memorable under pressure.

 The configuration takes about five minutes once.
 The protection it provides is automatic from that point forward, with no further decision required from the trader at the moment their judgment is most impaired.